Atmospheric Predictability Beyond 30 Days with Machine Learning: Data and Methods

 \subsection{Model}

-We use the ``small” version of the GraphCast model \citep{lam2023learning}, selected for its modest memory footprint.
+We use the ``small'' version of the GraphCast model \citep{lam2023learning}, selected for its modest memory footprint.
 This enables gradient computations over extended windows, up to 32 days, in a practical timeframe.
+Since this configuration operates on a 1.0° grid, it does not resolve mesoscale processes.
+As a result, our findings apply only to predictability at synoptic and planetary scales.

-GraphCast forecasts six atmospheric state variables: geopotential height, temperature, specific humidity, vertical velocity, and zonal and meridional wind components, resolved across 13 pressure levels.
+GraphCast forecasts six atmospheric state variables: geopotential, temperature, specific humidity, vertical velocity, and zonal and meridional wind components, resolved across 13 pressure levels.
 It also predicts four surface variables—mean sea-level pressure, 2-meter air temperature, and 10-meter zonal and meridional wind components—alongside 6-hour accumulated precipitation, all on a 1.0° × 1.0° grid.
 With 36.7 million parameters, GraphCast was trained on ERA5 reanalysis data from 1979 to 2015 \citep{hersbach2017era5}.
+None of the forecasts optimized in this study are part of the training data.

 To generate predictions, inference utilizes two atmospheric input states, separated by a 6-hour interval, producing a single output state 6 hours in the future.
 For extended forecasts, the output is autoregressively fed back into the model alongside the prior 6-hour state, enabling indefinite prediction.
-In this study, optimal perturbations were computed exclusively for the state variables, while static fields, including the land-sea mask and surface geopotential, remained unaltered.
+In this study, optimal perturbations are computed exclusively for the state variables, while static fields, including the land-sea mask and surface geopotential, remain unaltered.